manav-g27/project__manager_p/README.md

 Link to screenshots : https://drive.google.com/drive/folders/1t3jTAZ2XxzhEeT7NnWkZTteVHz7wGNJj?usp=sharing

+Please wait and try 2-3 times as backend is hosted on render free tier and it may halt for some time due to no use

 A full-stack **Project Management Application** built using:
 - 🖥️ **Frontend:** React + TypeScript + Vite + TailwindCSS
 - ⚙️ **Backend:** ASP.NET Core 8 Minimal API + Entity Framework Core